Welcome to T3’s Sony XH90/X900H review. In Europe, you'll find it as the XH90, and in the US, it's the X900H.

-It starts from a 55-inch version and doesn’t top out until the humongous 85-inch variant – but here we’re looking at the ‘still quite massive’ 75-inch model (the Sony KD-75XH9005), which proves itself absolutely to be one of the best 75-inch TVs.
+It starts from a 55-inch version and goes right up to the eye-wateringly big 85-inch variant – but here we’re looking at the ‘still humongous' 75-inch model (the Sony KD-75XH9005), which absolutely deserves its spot as one of the best 75-inch TVs.

-Despite representing pretty impressive value for money, as it stands the XH90 isn’t quite the complete package yet: it lacks HDMI 2.1, which would bring a load of advanced gaming features specifically for PlayStation 5 and Xbox One X. But Sony assures us an upgrade will be forthcoming sooner rather than later, which would bring it more into line with the best gaming TVs.
+Despite being remarkable value for money, there's one pretty major flaw in the XH90: it lacks HDMI 2.1, which would bring tons of more advanced gaming features for consoles like the PlayStation 5 and Xbox One X. But Sony assures us an upgrade will be forthcoming sooner rather than later, which would bring it more into line with the best gaming TVs.

-In the meantime, though, it still has plenty to recommend it.
+In the meantime, though, we are still more than happy to recommend it.
 We’re impressed, so let's dig into exactly why that is.

 - Best TVs overall – the top TVs money can buy right now